citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ## Per-game configurations ([#6187](https://github.com/citra-emu/citra/pull/6187), [#6219](https://github.com/citra-emu/citra/pull/6219)) by [GPUCode](https://github.com/GPUCode)

-Based off of the Yuzu implementation of the same name, Per-Game Configurations have landed in Citra!
+Based off of the yuzu implementation of the same name, Per-Game Configurations have landed in Citra!
 This is part of a series of changes coming to Citra to modernize the frontend of the emulator.

 Tired of having to change your settings for each game you play every time you launch it?
 Well, worry no more!
 With this change to Citra, each of your games now has their own settings profile.
 You can change the emulation speed, change graphical settings, audio settings such as what audio emulation you’re using, the volume of each game, and so many more!